DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL007.md

 # REFL007
-## The binding flags are not in the expected order.
+## The binding flags are not in the expected order

 | Topic    | Value
 | :--      | :--